PXH

 Investment Approach and Strategy

-Strategy: PXH aims to replicate the performance of the FTSE RAFI Emerging Markets Index.
-This index uses a fundamental weighting scheme, meaning it selects and weights constituents based on fundamental measures of company size rather than market capitalization.
+Strategy: This ETF aims to track the performance of the FTSE RAFI Emerging Markets Index, which is a smart beta index that uses a proprietary methodology to select and weight constituents based on fundamental measures.

 Market Position